"An original idea. That can't be too hard. The library must be full of them."

 I think we’re all agreed: competition in this business is fierce.

-But, the more composer reels I hear as composer manager, the more I’m convinced about one thing: originality stands out.
+But, the more composer reels I hear, the more I’m convinced about one thing: originality stands out.
 Always.

-So, to that word which we’re always excited to hear at The Composerworks: Uniqueness.
+So, to that word which we're always excited to hear at The Composerworks: Unique.

-Sure, it’s important to think generally about the best way to go about finding representation, and here are some starter questions to ponder:
+If you're interested in composer representation, it's important to think generally about the best way to go about finding that representation.
+Here are some starter questions to ponder:

-- How can you best make the approach?
-(For our take on that, click here)
+2. How can you best make the approach?
+(For our take on that, click here).

 It's the third question which I focus on in this blog.

-This doesn’t necessary mean your music has to be completely unconventional and avant-garde – although we do welcome that too.
+Your style may well be influenced by your favourite artists and composers which is of course a good thing.
+And 'unique' doesn't necessary mean your music must be completely unconventional and avant-garde - although we do welcome that too.

-Perhaps there might be a gap in a roster for a composer who specialises in, say, the fusion of electronic and orchestral writing; or a Scandic-Noir style.
+But perhaps there might be a gap in a roster for a composer who specialises in, say, the fusion of electronic and orchestral score writing; or a Scandic-Noir style.
 But whatever you offer, be authentic.